immunant/c2rust/c2rust-refactor/doc/literate/README.md

 diffs, and will revert changes after processing.
 Global options can still be overridden on specific blocks, so a block whose header reads `refactor diff-style=context no-revert` would work as before.

+# Internals

+The central data structure of `literate.py` is the `File` class, defined in `file.py`.
+A `File` initially contains only basic information, like the raw file contents, but it is incrementally updated and annotated with additional information.
+Part of this process involves constructing a `Diff` from two files, which provides information needed for additional annotation and eventual rendering.

+The other essential data structures are lists of `Span`s (`annot.py`) and lists of `Point`s (`points.py`), which are used in various ways to annotate `File`s and their `Line`s.

+The overall process looks like this (drawn from `__init__.do_render`, `render.prepare_files`, and `render.make_diff`):

+ * Input parsing, which separates code blocks from non-code text (`parse.py`)
+ * Execution of the refactoring commands and processing of their outputs (`refactor.py`).
+This is the point where the `File` objects are created, based on the refactoring outputs.
+ * Formatting of source files (`format.py`).  `c2rust-refactor` makes no
+   attempt to produce nicely-formatted output, so we need to run `rustfmt` on the code to produce readable diffs.
+ * Syntax highlighting (`highlight.py`).
+This mostly amounts to invoking `pygments` and annotating the file with the results.
+ * Mark processing, to annotate files with the positions and information about marked nodes (`marks.py`).
+ * `Diff` construction, for each matching pair of old and new files (`diff.py`).
+This step is partially interleaved with mark processing, as some parts of mark processing require access to both files, while some parts of diff construction depend on the locations of marks.
+See `render.make_diff` for specifics.
+ * Rendering of the final diff (`render.py`).